heri/studiozenkai/content/post/airbnb-the-good-the-bad-the-profitable.md

 Where:

 * N is number of rentable nights per year (365 - maintenance days).
 You want maintenance days to be as low as possible, but not as much as lowering the customer experience.
 Start at 15 days reserved for upkeep and work your way down.
 * OR is average Occupancy Rate.
-It is 0.8 and higher for outstanding chalets
+It was 0.8 during the pandemic but can be as low as 0.2 in low season (spring/fall)
 * AR is Average Nightly rate, $250 in low season and up to $700 in high season

 Variables affecting revenue: